DETAILED ACTION

 after receiving a DICOM storage commitment request from the image acquisition device indicating that all of the plurality of images have been sent:

-compressing, at the agent module, the multi-frame medical image data to form the compressed data; and
+compressing, at the agent module, the multi-frame medical image data to form a second data package; and

 sending a return confirmation message to the image acquisition device informing to delete local copies of the multi-frame medical image data.

+In light of the 112 rejection above, Barnes and Ozaki teach this.
 Barnes discloses the compression of image data (see at least claim 1).
 However Barnes does not disclose the remaining limitations.
 See Ozaki, Para.
 [0128] – “In the process of requesting a storage commitment in step 240, the endoscope apparatus 2 sends to the image server 5 a message requesting a storage commitment, and after the reception (storage) by the image server 5 is confirmed, medical images whose requests for a storage commitment are completed, the medical images being stored in the memory 8 within the endoscope apparatus 2, are deleted.”
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the system of Barnes, Bruce, and NEMA to utilize the teachings of Ozaki since it is part of the DICOM standard (Para.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the system of Barnes, Bruce, DICOM, and NEMA to utilize the teachings of Ozaki since it is part of the DICOM standard (Para.
 [0126]).

-Regarding claim 13, Barnes and Bruce do not disclose The computer-implemented method of claim 1, further comprising:
+Regarding claim 13, Barnes, Bruce, DICOM, and NEMA do not disclose The computer-implemented method of claim 1, further comprising:

 receiving, at the agent module, a request for a modality worklist from the image acquisition device according to a digital imaging and communications in medicine (DICOM) protocol, wherein the modality worklist includes an itemized list of imaging procedures scheduled to be performed by the image acquisition device; and